CLRX/CLRX-mirror/doc/GcnInstrsSop1.md

 ## GCN ISA SOP1 instructions

-The basic encoding of the SOP1 instructions needs 4 bytes (dword).
+The basic encoding of the SOP1 instructions need 4 bytes (dword).
 List of fields:

 Bits  | Name     | Description
 ------|----------|------------------------------